This has been the boldest and most beautiful 5 months of my life.

 On my way back from Aitutaki, I had about 30 hours in Rarotonga with a last night on the farm before my LA flight the following evening.
 I ended up with about an hour to finish some kind of picture but I decided it didn’t matter how perfect or cheesy it was.
 Joey and Odette were getting a painting using my one paintbrush, Kimberly’s paints and Odette’s canvas. ....here it is.
 It includes the farm and the hills behind it.
 Perhaps they’ll be more paintings to come from these islands?

 The moment I even got on the tiny plane to Aitutaki I breathed a sigh of relief.
-This place called me all those months ago.
+This place called me from my bed all those months ago.
 And the place just, well, it ‘works’ for me and my body... which isn't hard considering it’s one of the remotest and laid back versions of island paradise you could find on this earth.
 I almost don’t want to write too much - I almost want to allow this place be a bit of a secret..

 I have had moment after moment of bliss half camping in my tree house-beach hut.
 It’s basic and perfect.
 A balcony of palm leaves looking out to the sea, a washing up bowl of fresh water to get the sand off my feet.
 A small gas stove and a comfy bed with a mosquito net.
 Mosquito nets surround my open windows so I really do feel as if I’m in the trees, coconuts banging off the steel roofs in higher winds.
 I’m buying fresh fruit and vegetables from Sonia who grows them a couple of plots of land next door.
 I’m living off that and the supermarket shop (the one I had an ME crash in) and cooking my own meals most of the time.